The federal Civil Code regulates the main aspects of real estate law: property rights, contract law and common leases.

 Generally, lenders will not be liable for the borrower’s environmental damages and breaches of environmental law as the “polluter pays” principle applies, and it can be assumed that the lender has not caused the environmental damage.

-Security interests remain in principle valid in case of subsequent insolvency of the borrower.
+In principle, security interests remain valid in the subsequent insolvency of the borrower.

-The Belgian financing market is EURIBOR driven, so the expiry of the LIBOR index is expected to have no impact.
+The Belgian financing market is driven by EURIBOR, so the expiry of the LIBOR index is expected to have no impact.

 Zoning plans have been enacted that contain binding conditions on the nature of the buildings and the activities that can be authorised in each area.
 These zoning plans exist at the level of the Region, the province and the municipality.

-The construction, modification, renovation and extension of a building require a building permit, as does a change of the use (eg, office, retail, etc) of a property.
+The construction, modification, renovation and extension of a building require a building permit, as does a change of the use of a property (office, retail, etc).
 Via the permit application, the authority can control the design and appearance, and the compliance with the zoning plan.
-Other conditions may then apply, depending of the facts (eg, the results of the public inquiry, environmental impact assessment, fire safety, etc).
+Other conditions may then apply, depending on the facts (the results of the public inquiry, environmental impact assessment, fire safety, etc).

-The granting of a permit for a development or refurbishment lies primarily with the municipality in which the real estate is located.
+The authority to grant a permit for a development or refurbishment lies primarily with the municipality in which the real estate is located.
 For large-scale projects, the competence is shifted to the Region.
 The authority shall apply the regional and local zoning regulations and rely on different compulsory advices.